1. Previous: Chapter 15

 }

 So, how can Cecil tell Kotlin that he wants this when statement to be exhaustive, to make sure that there’s a branch for each subtype of the Request interface?
 The secret is to use a feature called a sealed type.
-Using a sealed type is easy - we just add a modifier called sealed to our interface or class declarations.
+Using a sealed type is easy—we just add the sealed modifier to our interface or class declarations.

 To demonstrate this, let’s update Cecil’s Request interface so that it’s sealed.
 The sealed modifier goes just before the interface keyword, as shown here.